vertica/VerticaPy/EXAMPLE.md

 ![png](img/output_18_0.png)

-The column 'fare' has many outliers (512.33 which is the maximum is much greater than 79.13 which is the 9th decile).
-Most of the passengers traveled in 3rd class (median of pclass = 3) and much more...
+The column 'fare' has many outliers, peaking at 512.33.
+This is much greater the 9th decile at 79.13.
+Most of the passengers traveled in 3rd class (median of pclass = 3).

-'sibsp' represents the number of siblings and parch the number of parents and children, it can be relevant to build a new feature 'family_size'.
+'sibsp' represents the number of siblings and parch the number of parents and children.
+We use this to build a new 'family_size' column.

 ```python
 titanic.eval("family_size", "parch + sibsp + 1")